mapbox/vtcomposite/README.md

     - The value is used to search for additional translations that match the following format: `{language_prefix}{language_property}_{language}`.
   - `params.worldviews` **Array<String>** array of ISO 3166-1 alpha-2 country codes used to filter out features of different worldviews.
     - Optional parameter.
-    - For now, only the first item in the array will be processed; the rest are discarded. (*TODO in the future*: expand support for more than one worldviews.)
+    - For now, only the first item in the array will be processed; the rest are discarded (*TODO in the future*: expand support for more than one worldviews).
-  -`params.worldview_property` **String** the name of the property that specifies in which worldview a feature belongs.
+  - `params.worldview_property` **String** the name of the property that specifies in which worldview a feature belongs.
     - Default value: `worldview`.
     - The vector tile encoded property must contain a single ISO 3166-1 alpha-2 country code or a comma-separated string of country codes that define which worldviews the feature represents (for example: `JP`, `IN,RU,US`).
   - `params.worldview_prefix` **String** prefix for the worldview property.